(MAY 2019) UPDATE: PLEASE NOTE THAT THE GRANT PROGRAM IS CLOSED TO NEW APPLICANTS, BUT WE ARE LEAVING THIS INFORMATION POSTED AS A COMMUNITY RESOURCE.

 The RVA Solar Fund was created to enable public-school systems, local governments, and non-profit organizations to choose solar energy while avoiding the traditional barriers of large upfront costs and complex procurement processes.
 Grantees may use the grant funds to cover new sustainability initiatives and administrative costs, while also benefiting from zero capital costs and lower, more predictable annual electricity costs from solar energy.
 The whole region benefits from $12 million in private investment deployed to provide clean energy to public facilities or non-profit entities.

-A new round of the solar fund has launched as of October 1, 2018.
 Public-school systems, local governments, and 501(c)(3) charitable organizations in the Community Foundation's service area (the cities of Colonial Heights, Hopewell, Petersburg, and Richmond as well as the counties of Chesterfield, Goochland, Hanover, Henrico, and Powhatan) are invited to apply to the RVA Solar Fund.
 Additionally, k-12 public school districts and local governments from the counties of Amelia, Charles City, Cumberland, Dinwiddie, Essex, Gloucester, King and Queen, King William, New Kent, Prince George, Richmond, and Westmoreland also are eligible.

 Buy Solar Power, Not Solar Panels